sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 To be able to compare this image with other observations of the Sun, we need to identify where the camera was pointed and how it was rotated.
 To do this we perform the following steps:

-1. Extract the time information from the metadata on the camera.
+1. Extract the time information from the metadata stored in the image.
 1. Use the time information to lookup the exact position of Artemis II.
 1. Fit the edge of the moon to identify the location of the center of the moon, and the size of the moon in the image.
 1. Use the three planets visible in the lower right of the image to identify the rotation angle.